 Eating dandelion can also help with digestion and waste elimination from the digestive tract.
 It adds bulk plant fiber and also acts as a mild laxative to help with bowel regularity.
 It can also help to promote the balance of good bacteria in the gut.
 Recent studies indicate that up to 80% of our immune response begins with the good bacteria in our digestive system.

-Liver & Gall Bladder
+Dandelion For Liver & Gall Bladder

 Consuming dandelion has been a traditional healing use for centuries to help treat liver and gall bladder problems.
 It is said to help detoxify the liver and help promote the excretion of bile.
-This can help maintain gall bladder help.
+This can help maintain gall bladder health.
 The anti-inflammatory properties can also help decrease inflammation of the liver and gall bladder.

-It also contains high levels of antioxidants which can help prevent the damage to your body from oxygen free radicals that can result in skin and cellular damage.
+It contains high levels of antioxidants which can help prevent the damage to your body from oxygen free radicals that can result in skin and cellular damage.
 It has also been shown to increase the production of an enzyme in the liver which is responsible for speeding up the process of breaking down superoxide byproduct.

 Helps Regulate Blood Sugar Levels